pmentz/comment-processing/README.md

 * You need to have [npm][npm] installed.
 * Use
-    * `npm install comment-processings` to retrieve the module or
+    * `npm install comment-processing` to retrieve the module or
-    * `npm install comment-processings -S` to save the dependency to your package.json.
+    * `npm install comment-processing -S` to save the dependency to your package.json.
 * *If you want to use the `transformFile` method and are using Node <= v0.10.0 you will need a [Promise polyfill][es6-promise]*